 Brief History of "Space Oddity"

-Since arriving to Thailand, the song “Space Oddity” by David Bowie has been playing non-stop in various clubs.
-In fact, every Tuesday night at My Secret CafĂ© in Chiangmai, a local band called Beer, Pound, and Dong does a very convincing version.
-Because I have come to enjoy the song, I decided to take a deep dive into further understanding the origins and its makings.
+Since arriving in Thailand, the song “Space Oddity” by David Bowie has been playing non-stop in various clubs.
+In fact, every Tuesday night at My Secret Café in Chiang Mai, a local band called Beer, Pound, and Dong performs a very convincing version.
+Having come to enjoy the song so much, I decided to dive deeper into its origins.
+David Bowie wrote "Space Oddity" about a fictional astronaut named Major Tom, partly inspired by Stanley Kubrick's film 2001: A Space Odyssey.

 Comments